Safecast/safepulse/README.md

 # SafePulse

-An open-source high-voltage power supply (HVS) and pulse counter designed for Geiger tubes.
+An open-source high-voltage power supply (HVPS) and pulse counter designed for Geiger tubes.

 ## Overview